dnote/dnote/SELF_HOSTING.md

 To make it accessible from the Internet, you need to configure Nginx.

+1. Install nginx.
-1. Create a new file in `/etc/nginx/sites-enabled/dnote` with the following contents:
+2. Create a new file in `/etc/nginx/sites-enabled/dnote` with the following contents:

 ```
 server {